 Trans fatty acids, or trans fats, are made by heating liquid vegetable oils in a process called hydrogenation.
 This process helps oils be shelf stable longer and withstand heat repeatedly (which is why it’s often used for frying in restaurants).
 You’ll see it on labels as “partially hydrogenated” oil.

-Trans fats can be worrisome since it’s been shown to raise the more harmful type of cholesterol and lower the good kind, cause inflammation and increase the risk for heart disease.
+Trans fats have been shown to raise the more harmful type of cholesterol and lower the good kind, cause inflammation and increase the risk for heart disease.
 (Read more here.)

 What are good fats?